benetech/wp-youtube-lyte/readme.txt

 == Changelog ==

-= trunk =
+= 0.9.3 =
+* Bugfix: donottrack.js incorrectly handled document.write, causing javascript that depends on it to malfunction (reported by [S.K.](http://aimwa.in), thanks for helping out!)
-* moved inline javascript into a function expression to protect values (d=document) from other javascript that might use global variables (thanks to Eric McNiece of [emc2innovation.com](http://emc2innovation.com) for reporting & investigating)
+* Bugfix: moved inline javascript into a function expression to protect values (d=document) from other javascript that might use global variables (thanks to Eric McNiece of [emc2innovation.com](http://emc2innovation.com) for reporting & investigating)
+* Bugfix: made changes to widgets to allow a video to appear both in a blog post and in the widget bar and to allow httpv-links in there (although httpv is not needed in widgets) based on feedback from [Nick Tann](http://nicktann.co.uk/)
+* Bugfix: changed priority of add_filter to ensure wp-youtube-lyte can work alongside of the new Smart Youtube Pro v4 (although this might become a problem again if/when a new version of Smart Youtube arrives)
-* TODO: full french translation
+* Languages: added a full French translation (thanks Serge of [blogaf.org](http://www.blogaf.org))

 = 0.9.2 =
 * solved bug with W3 Total Cache where the URL for lyte-min.js got broken (thanks to Serge of [blogaf.org](http://www.blogaf.org) for reporting and helping figure this out)